-Experimental gene therapy treatment for Duchenne muscular dystrophy offers hope for youngsterFebruary 7th, 2013 in Genetics /
+Experimental gene therapy treatment for Duchenne muscular dystrophy offers hope for youngsterFebruary 7, 2013 in Medicine & Health / Genetics

 Jacob Rutt is a bright 11-year-old who likes to draw detailed maps in his spare time.
 But the budding geographer has a hard time with physical skills most children take for granted—running and climbing trees are beyond him, and even walking can be difficult.
 He was diagnosed with a form of muscular dystrophy known as Duchenne when he was two years old.